Esri/i3s-spec/profiles/pointclouds/pointcloud.md

     }
 }
 ```
-Note: The following section relates to numeric attributes only since `string` attributes are not supported.
+**Note**: The following section relates to numeric attributes only since `string` attributes are not supported.
 The following stats may be available **per attributes**:
 - `stats.min`: Minimum value for the entire layer.
 - `stats.max`: Maximum value for the entire layer.